 Iain is a partner in the London office in the Corporate and Commercial department.
-He has extensive experience of advising on projects/transactions around the world in the mining, power, oil & gas and infrastructure sectors.
+He has extensive experience of advising on projects/transactions around the world in the mining, power and infrastructure sectors.

-In these sectors, he has acted upon a wide range of projects, joint ventures, acquisitions/disposals and finance, construction and offtake arrangements, as well as on development/investment agreements with host governments.
+In these sectors, he has acted upon a wide range of projects, joint ventures, acquisitions/disposals and finance (including prepay, stream and royalty finance), construction and offtake arrangements, as well as on development/investment agreements with host governments.
 Clients note that Iain “has a good understanding of projects and attendant risks, and he is good at finding solutions to problems” (Chambers and Partners 2014), that he “is really driven, works night and day on deals and is great on the documents” (Chambers and Partners 2016), and is “diligent and experienced and a lawyer who listens well and understands” (Chambers and Partners 2017).

 Iain has spent six months on secondment at an international energy/natural resources major.